ramiabraham/stardew-valley-issues/README.md

 # Stardew Valley issues
-A collection of issues I've encountered in the game Stardew Valley
+A collection of issues I've encountered in the game [Stardew Valley](http://stardewvalley.net/).